DavidLangarica/TC2005B_A01708936/README.md

 # Clone this project
 $ git clone https://github.com/drlangh/tc2005b_a01708936

-# The server will initialize in the <http://localhost:3000>
 ```

 ## :memo: License

 This project is under license from MIT.
+For more details, see the [LICENSE](LICENSE.md) file.

 Made with :heart: by <a href="https://github.com/drlangh" target="_blank">David Langarica</a>